vanus-labs/vanus-connect/connectors/source-aws-s3/README.md

 # Amazon S3 Source

 ## Introduction
-The Amazon S3 Source is a [Vanus Connector][vc] which designed to retrieve S3 events from a specific bucket and transform them into CloudEvents based on [CloudEvents Adapter specification][ceas].
+The Amazon S3 Source is a [Vanus Connector][vc] which is designed to retrieve S3 events from a specific bucket and transform them into CloudEvents based on [CloudEvents Adapter specification][ceas].

 This connector allows users to specify a SQS queue to receive S3 event notification messages.